Sebaa-al/Sebaa-al/README.md

 - 🌱 I’m currently learning Angular
 - 👨‍💻 I’m looking to collaborate on State Management
 - 💬 Ask me about Js
-- 📫 How to reach me: sebaalamo21@gmail.com
+- 📫 How to reach me: sebastianalamo@proton.me
 - ⚡ Fun fact: I know you're reading this, Monday Morning Procrastinator!
 It's okay, we've all been there. 😉